 Classic potato salad: the traditional* potato salad

-*Although this classic potato salad recipe features a fairly traditional, mayo-based dressing and the requisite hard-boiled eggs, there are several departures from traditional recipes that NOBODY in the family need know about, but that WILL kick the flavor out of the park:
+*This classic potato salad recipe features a fairly traditional, mayo-based dressing and the requisite hard-boiled eggs.
+BUT, there are several departures from traditional recipes that NOBODY in the family need know about.
+They really kick the flavor out of the park:

 I add a tablespoon of capers.
 GASP!
 You’re FIRED!
 Seriously: I can almost guarantee you that NOBODY will be able to put their finger on the source of the briny, piquant awesomeness conferred by this addition.